knative/docs/docs/developer/eventing/sources/apiserversource/getting-started/README.md

             Where:

             - `<apiserversource>` is the name of the source that you want to create.
-            - `<namespace>` is the name of the namespace that you created in step 1 above.
+            - `<namespace>` is the name of the namespace that you created in step 1 earlier.
-            - `<service-account>` is the name of the ServiceAccount that you created in step 2 above.
+            - `<service-account>` is the name of the ServiceAccount that you created in step 2 earlier.
             - `<sink>` is the name of the PodSpecable object that you want to use as a sink.
             A PodSpecable is an object that describes a PodSpec.

     === "YAML"
-        1. Create a YAML file using the template below:
+        1. Create a YAML file using the following template:

             ```yaml
             apiVersion: sources.knative.dev/v1